KevinSchildhorn/OTPView/README.md

 * `fun setText(str:String)` - Fills in as much of the text into the items as possible, with one character for each item.
 Overflow characters are discarded

 * `fun clearText(showKeyboard: Boolean)` - Clears all the text, also has the option to hide or show the keyboard on the first item

+* `fun fitToWidth(width: Int)` - Fits the entire view to the width entered.
+Made so that you can dynamically resize the view.